Peter Jackson's unrealized projects: Invasion of Privacy

 Jackson was sent the script for the drama/thriller titled Invasion of Privacy from a German producer.
 The story follows a pregnant woman who is held hostage by her ex-boyfriend.
 However, Jackson turned down the offer to direct.

 Jean Batten

 Jackson at one point optioned the film rights for the biography of the famous New Zealand aviator, Jean Batten: The Garbo of the Skies.

 The World Is Not Enough

 Jackson was offered to direct the James Bond film The World Is Not Enough (1999), but Barbara Broccoli lost interest after a screening of his film The Frighteners (1996).

 The True Story of John/Joan

 In 1999, it was reported in Variety that among the projects in development at Good Machine was The True Story of John/Joan, set to be directed by Jackson from a script by Fran Walsh.
 It was adapted from John Colapinto's Rolling Stone story of the same name about Canadian man David Reimer whose childhood was spent living as a girl after a botched circumcision as a baby.
 Colapinto later wrote a book-length account on Reimer, As Nature Made Him.

 2000s

+Halo: Chronicles video game

+Jackson was set to make games with Microsoft Game Studios, a collaboration announced on 27 September 2006, at X06.
+Specifically, Jackson and Microsoft were teaming together to form a new studio called Wingnut Interactive.
+In collaboration with Bungie, he was to co-write, co-design and co-produce a new game taking place in the Halo universe – tentatively called Halo: Chronicles.
+On 27 July 2009, in an interview about his new movie (as producer) District 9, he announced that Halo: Chronicles had been cancelled, while Microsoft confirmed that the game is "on hold".
+In July 2009 Jackson's game studio Wingnut Interactive were said to be at work on original intellectual property.